Note: Flame and Blaze plan users are billed monthly on a per-project basis.

 Use our pricing calculator to get an estimate for your monthly costs on the Blaze plan.
 All unit costs are billed at the rate of the underlying Google Cloud Platform infrastructure.

 Which features are paid?
 Which are free?

 Firebase's paid infrastructure features are the Realtime Database, Storage, Hosting, and Test Lab.
 We offer a free tier for all of these features.

 Firebase also has many free features: Analytics, Cloud Messaging, Notifications, Remote Config, App Indexing, Dynamic Links, Invites, Crash Reporting, and Authentication.
 You can use an unlimited amount of any of these features in all plans, including our free Spark plan.

 How do I know which plan is right for me?

 Our Spark plan is a great place to develop your app for free, whether a hobby project or the next big start-up.
 You get all the free Firebase features (Analytics, Notifications, Crash Reporting, and so on) and generous amounts of our paid infrastructure features.
 However, if you exceed your Spark plan resources in a calendar month, your app will be shut off for the remainder of that month.
-In addition, Test Lab and Google Cloud Platform features are not available in the Spark tier.
+In addition, Google Cloud Platform features are not available in the Spark tier.